Singing the Blues in Chicago: A Great Blues Fest and the best Blues clubs to Visit all Year Long

 Smoke DaddyBBQ Opened since 1994, Smoke Daddy Rhythm and Blues offers BBQ and free live music seven nights a week.
 Some claim its barbeque is lip-smacking, the best in Chicago.
 Others claim it’s mediocre at best.
 But what everyone agrees on is that the place is warm and friendly and the blues musicians are excellent.

-Keepin’ the Blues Alive
+Keepin’ the Blues Alive in the Windy City

 So if you’re a music lover and especially a blues lover, come to Chi-Town for the Chicago Blues Festival and anytime for the night clubs, and you’ll be helping to keep the blues alive.